Error Reference

 strict mode: wildcard '*' is not allowed in network.allowed domainsCause: The workflow uses * wildcard in network.allowed domains when compiled with --strict flag.
 Strict mode requires specific domain patterns.

-Solution: Replace wildcard with specific domains or patterns:
+Solution: Replace wildcard with specific domains (e.g., githubusercontent.com which automatically includes all subdomains) or use network: defaults.

 Section titled “HTTP MCP Tool Missing Required URL Field”Error Message: